threedking/Cheetah/README.md

 The overall level of your illumination can be observed by the brightness of the "Unreal" symbol on the main character's chest and by a small light sensor on the back.

 Enemies will not be able to see you if you are completely in the shadows.
-In addition to lighting, the detection of you by enemies is also affected by the distance between you, your distance from the enemy’s straight line of sight, your movement speed and whether you are crouched or not.
+In addition to lighting, the detection of you by enemies is also affected by the distance between you, your distance from the enemyâ€™s straight line of sight, your movement speed and whether you are crouched or not.
 The effect of each parameter can be adjusted independently.
 There is also an overall detection coefficient, which is used as the difficulty of the game.